 - You will receive an invalid log on error message if you attempt to enter your login credentials before the data is available

-Tax data for tax year 2016 will be available for import through the middle of October 2017.
-The exact date has not been set yet, but it will be close to the expiration of the 2016 filing extension on Oct.
-16, 2017, when the IRS discontinues e-filing.
+Tax data for tax year 2017 will be available for import through the middle of October 2018.
+The exact date has not been set yet, but it will be close to the expiration of the 2017 filing extension, when the IRS discontinues e-filing.

 Prior year tax data will not be available to download.